NKstats/RHC-Analysis/README.md

 ![](./Summary.png)

-This repo contains tools and scripts for evaluating the effects of Right Heart Catheterization (RHC) on survival outcomes in critically ill patients.
+This repo contains the scripts for evaluating the effects of Right Heart Catheterization (RHC) on survival outcomes in critically ill patients.
-The project is built using R, Python, Docker, and a Makefile to ensure smooth data preprocessing and analysis.
+The project is built using R, Python, LaTeX, Docker, and a Makefile to ensure smooth data preprocessing and analysis.
 The instructions below will guide you through setting up the Docker container, installing necessary packages, and running the Makefile to reproduce the results.
 If you choose not to use the containerized